henrythebuilder/dcm_dict/README.md

 let see all features in detail:

 ## Library usage
-The library involve **Refinements** so use it is simple, it is necessary to include the specific *using directive*:
+The library involve **Ruby Refinements** so use it is simple, it is necessary to include the specific *using directive*:

 ```ruby
 using DcmDict::Refine::StringRefine